splunk/observability-workshop/docs/module4/terraform.md

 # Using Terraform - Lab Summary

-* Install Terraform and initialize the SignalFx Provider.
+* Download the Jumpstart repository and initialize the SignalFx Provider.
 * Run Terraform to create SignalFx detectors and dashboards from code using our Terraform provider.
 * See how Terraform can also delete detectors and dashboards.